kkushi7/ai201-project1-unofficial-guide-starter-v2026/README.md

      Milestone 5. -->

 **1.**
+I used Copilot to help me write the chunking function as it was something I struggled with understanding.
+I also had it explain to me what each line does so that I better understood the function and knew where to make tweaks to it if needed like with overlap of sentences.

 **2.**
+I used Copilot to help explain the threshold as I was confused on how to pick a number.
+I was then able to understnad that using the midpoint of the highest in corpus and lowest out corpus is the best way of going about it as it gives a clear separation of what passed or got refused and how to choose tradeoffs in case of overlap.

 <!-- ── Stretch features ─────────────────────────────────────────────────────
      Doing one?
 Say so here BEFORE you start.
 A feature this README never